Minimal Non-Weierstrass Semigroups: Special resolutions and Non-Weierstrass Semigroups

 The degrees of these four elements are in the semigroup $S$, and since they form a regular sequence, any nonzero relation among them must have degrees in $S$ too.
 The first 4 elements in each row of $\phi_{2}$ form such a relation.
-By the degree-special hypothesis, the first 3 elements of the last two rows of $\phi_{2}$ are zero, and since $P/I$ is a domain, the 4th element in each of these rows must be zero as well. \end{proof}
+By the special hypothesis, the first 3 elements of the last two rows of $\phi_{2}$ are zero, and since they are relations on a regular sequence the 4th element in each of these rows must be zero as well. \end{proof}